Huge payout expected for a rare coin bought by Ohio farm family and hidden for decades

 What makes the dime depicting President Franklin D. Roosevelt so valuable is a missing “S” mint mark for San Francisco, one of just two without the mark known to exist.
 The other one sold at a 2019 auction for $456,000 and then again months later to a private collector.

-While serious coin collectors have long known about the existence of these two rare dimes, their whereabouts had remained a mystery since the late 1970s.
+While serious coin collectors have long known about the existence of these two rare dimes, their whereabouts have remained a mystery since the late 1970s.

 The mint in San Francisco made more than 2.8 million special uncirculated “proof” sets in 1975 that featured six coins and were sold for $7.
 Collectors a few years later discovered that two dimes from the set were missing the mint mark.